zabity/Sit_on_Chair/README.md

 This project is a fruit of week 1 workshop at <i>Coders Lab</i> bootcamp.
 <br>
 <br>
+It is a pixel perfect recreation of a given landing page, though I couldn't resist and modified couple of interactive elements.<br>
 Main purpose of this workshop is to practice HTML and CSS skills.<br>
 There is no javascript, everything is styled in CSS.
 <br>